devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 **OpenShift Dev Spaces** is a browser-based IDE for Cloud Native Development.
 All the heavy lifting is done through a container running your workspace on OpenShift.
 All you really need is a laptop.
 You can easily switch and setup a customized environment, plugin, build tools and runtimes.
 So switching from one project context to another is as easy a switching a website.
 No more endless installation and configuration marathons on your dev laptop.
 It is already part of your OpenShift subscription.
 If you want to find out more have a look [here](https://developers.redhat.com/products/openshift-dev-spaces/overview)

-- Install the **Red Hat OpenShift Dev Spaces** Operator from OperatorHub (not the previous Codeready Workspaces versions!) with default settings
+- Install the **Red Hat OpenShift Dev Spaces** Operator from OperatorHub with default settings
 - Go to **Installed Operators -> Red Hat OpenShift Dev Spaces** and create a new instance (**Red Hat OpenShift Dev Spaces instance Specification**) using the default settings in the project `openshift-operators`
 - Wait until deployment has finished.
 This may take a couple of minutes as several components will be deployed.
 - Once the instance status is ready (You can check the YAML of the instance: `status > chePhase: Active`), look up the `devspaces` Route in the `openshift-workspaces` project (If you can see the `openshift-workspaces`, you may need to toggle the **Show default project** button).